stangri/docs.openwrt.melmac.net/pbr/README.md

 #### Ignore Target

 The service allows you to set an interface for a specific policy to `ignore` to skip futher processing of matched traffic.
+This option needs to be explicitly enabled for use in WebUI, check [Service Configuration Settings](#service-configuration-settings) for details.
 Some use cases are listed below.

 ##### Ignore Requests (replace `append_src_rules`)